dwarf-porumbel/QuickLogger/QuickLogger-v.2-source/README.md

 2. log any password and email they typed in, including domains they accessed

-3. steal additional text files from their systems

 **If you use this program with malicious intent you are COMPLETELY responsible for your actions**